Inokinoki/inoki-blog/source/_posts/Ollama.md

 ## OpenAI API wrapper

-Desipte of the native API endpoints, `ollama` also provides an OpenAI API-compatible (well, partially compatible) endpoint in `server/routes.go`:
+Despite of the native API endpoints, `ollama` also provides an OpenAI API-compatible (well, partially compatible) endpoint in `server/routes.go`:

 ```
 // Compatibility endpoints